Frequently Asked Questions

 Volleyclub is a sport played by two teams of two players each on a court divided by a net using juggling clubs.
 Volleyclub is a unique sport that aims to combine concepts of net games like positional play with toss juggling concepts such as catching and throwing.

 If you are a juggler, you will feel right at home catching, throwing and sometimes hitting the game club whilst manipulating your two self clubs.
-Should you have ever played other net sports like tennis or beach volleyball, you already know a lot about finding the perfect position to score and about covering the court in order to deny your opponent the opportunity to score.
+Should you have ever played other net sports like tennis or beach volleyball, you already know a lot about finding the perfect position to score and about covering the court in order to deny your opponent the opportunity to do the same.

 Is Volleyclub a form of passing?

 No. Volleyclub is a net sport where you are allowed to pass the game club twice with your team partner before you have to return it over the net.
 When passing, you want to throw every club precisely where you or the other passers are.
 The patterns used are well known to everyone.
 You “score” by keeping the pattern running.
-In Volleyclub, you can think of passes between team partners in the same way but every attack throw is meant to be impossible to catch.
+In Volleyclub, only passes between team partners follow this logic but every attack throw is meant to be impossible to catch.
 You score by ending the pattern and throwing where the opponents are not.

 Is Volleyclub asymmetrical?

 Yes, like most other net sports, in Volleyclub one side is expected to win the point and the other side is expected to lose.
-In tennis, for example, the serving side is expected to win because the service has a very high influence on the point.
-In Volleyclub, the receiving side is expected to win the point because the first attack is much more influential than the service.
-When the receiving side scores it is called “sideout”, scoring on the serving side is called “breaking” as scoring on the weaker side breaks with expectations.
+In tennis, for example, the serving side is expected to win because the service has a very high impact on the point.
+In Volleyclub, the receiving side is expected to win the point because the first attack is much more impactful than the service.
+When the receiving side scores it is called “expectancy”, scoring on the serving side is called a “break” as scoring on the weaker side breaks with expectations.

 Do I always have to throw clubs?
 Am I allowed to hit clubs?